Whisker Wellness

 Separation anxiety isn't just "bad behavior."
 It's not your dog being stubborn or trying to drive you crazy.

-It’s genuine panic.
-Think of it like panic attacks triggered by your absence.
-Your dog’s brain literally goes into fight-or-flight mode when you leave, flooding their body with stress hormones.
-That’s not disobedience.
-That’s distress.
+Your dog's brain literally goes into fight-or-flight mode when you leave, flooding their body with stress hormones.
+That's not disobedience.
+That's distress.

 Separation Anxiety vs. Normal Dog Behavior: The Key Differences